 As CEO, Tim is responsible for running all facets of the business.
 Tim has 18 years of experience in the healthcare industry ranging from primary medicine to psychiatry with time spent in both outpatient and inpatient settings.
 Tim has held regional and national director positions in the software and professional services verticals as well as with a healthcare provider in the Midwest.
 Before coming to Guardian, he spent significant time promoting and implementing SaaS-based cloud technology and back office business solutions in a variety of verticals including consulting, healthcare and web-based marketing.
-One of Tim’s primary initiatives is to drive the quality and value of patient care while expanding the company's attendant care and community based services as well as entering into the "skilled" nursing and other therapy-related services which our families in Northwest Kansas, so desperately need.
+One of Tim’s primary initiatives is to drive the quality and value of patient care while expanding the company's community based services along with skilled nursing and therapy-related services which our families in Northwest Kansas, so desperately need.
 Finally, Tim will lead the charge in expanding and developing new collaborative partnerships with local, state and federal organizations with an emphasis on Integrated Care Coordination between patients and their community-based providers.
 Tim graduated from Baker University in Baldwin City, KS with a degree in Business Management and Marketing.
 Tim and his wife Renee enjoy raising two children in Norton, KS, daughter Avery and Son Elijah.

 Jennifer Wildeman RN, BSN -

 Jennifer Wildeman, RN, BSN comes to Guardian Home Health with fourteen years of health care experience to include hospital, long-term care & skilled rehab services.
 She grew up in the south-central Kansas town of Haviland but spent much of her younger years visiting family and friends at their Norton County farms in New Almelo and Lenora.